 Another aspect of business where time is money or at least conversions is how effectively you distribute and prioritise new business leads.
 Look for areas to improve your business performance by streamlining your distribution process using simple rules-based models.

-Time saved by your sales managers can be reprioritised towards closing deals and coaching their team.
-Similarly, fast-track your lead prioritisation approach using behavioural and demographic cues to automatically flag priorities rather than slogging through the data manually.
+Time saved by your sales managers can be reprioritized towards closing deals and coaching their team.
+Similarly, fast-track your lead prioritization approach using behavioural and demographic cues to automatically flag priorities rather than slogging through the data manually.

 4.Help Your Customers